A Double Machine Learning Approach to Combining Experimental and Observational Data: Theoretical Results

 \subsection{Proof of Theorem \ref{thm:impossibility}}

-Here, we show that it is impossible for there to exist an estimator that is consistent if at least one of A3 or A4 is not violated.
+Here, we show that it is impossible to construct a consistent estimator without knowing which one of the assumptions A3 or A4 is violated.
 We formalize this property in the following definition. \begin{definition}[Double Resilience] Given A1, A2, and A5, a doubly resilient estimator $\gdr[1]-\gdr[0]$ is an unbiased and consistent estimator of conditional average treatment effect if at least one of A3 or A4 is \textit{not} violated.
 More precisely, we say that $\gdr$ is doubly resilient if under assumptions (A1, A2, A3, A5) or under assumptions (A1, A2, A4, A5), then $\forall t,\bX,s$: $\mathbb{E}[\gdr] = \mathbb{E}\left[ Y(t) \mid \bX \right]$ and $\mathbb{E}[\gdr \mid S=s] = \mathbb{E}\left[ Y(t) \mid \bX, S=s \right]$. \end{definition} In what follows, let A1, A2, and A5 hold and exactly one of A3 or A4 is violated.
 However, we do not, a priori, know which one of A3 or A4 is violated.
 One can imagine using the test described in Section~\ref{sec:testing} to check if A3 or A4 is violated -- this test does not, however, reveal which one of them is violated.

 For brevity, it will be useful to define $A^\varnothing$ to be the \textit{unknown} set $A^{\varnothing} \in \{\{A3\}, \{A4\}, \{A3, A4\}\}$ of assumptions that is \textit{not} violated.
 We emphasize that when we reference $A^\varnothing$, we assume no knowledge of the valid assumptions, only that there is at least one.